lmullen/jsr/_source/issues/vol15/mcvickar.markdown

-Despite this earlier spotty evidence of several groups taking up serpents as a result of their contact with holiness-pentecostal theology, the sensation caused by Hensley's 1914 revival has become synonymous with the origin of serpent handling.liii In many ways, Hensley embodied the target demographic of the early Church of God.
+Despite this earlier spotty evidence of several groups taking up serpents as a result of their contact with holiness-pentecostal theology, the sensation caused by Hensley's 1914 revival has become synonymous with the origin of serpent handling. [^53] In many ways, Hensley embodied the target demographic of the early Church of God.
 Before he began handling snakes, Hensley was an illiterate moonshiner with no permanent residence who supplemented his ill-gotten income by working variously as a miner, a lumberjack, and as a factory worker.
-Like many other early Church of God members, Hensley had roots in rural mountain communities in West Virginia and Tennessee.liv Many of these communities were more-or-less homogeneous, made up mostly of poor whites from the same economic and educational strata of society.
+Like many other early Church of God members, Hensley had roots in rural mountain communities in West Virginia and Tennessee. [^54] Many of these communities were more-or-less homogeneous, made up mostly of poor whites from the same economic and educational strata of society.
 They worked in coal mines, as day laborers, semi-skilled factory laborers, or rural